Coly010/ng-rspack-build/tools/scripts/eslint-next/README.md

-# ESLint Next - 🛠️ Enterprise-Ready Code-Mods Streamlined for ESLint
+# 🛠️ ESLint Next ⏭️

+### Enterprise-Ready Code-Transformations ⏭️ <br/> Streamlined for ESLint 🛠️

+---

-Effortlessly enable incremental migration of ESLint rules with this automated script.
+Effortlessly **enable incremental migration of ESLint rules** with this automated script.

 ---